hedesandxlii/datasecurity_labz/labb1_uppgifter.md

 this case, the challenge) is used with different keys, the response is more vurnable than if the challenge would be **hashed once** (with some other encryption algorithm then).

+## Prep assignment 3
+### Ensure that you understand what a salt is, and why it is used.

+### Find information and read about *PBKDF2*.
+Roughly compare the time required to calculate a hash with *PBKDF2* with the time required for a single round of *SHA-1*.
+You do not have to understand the algorithm in detail.